lingqiann/lingqiann.github.io/_posts/2014-5-1-traditional-chinese-culture-mooc.markdown

 ---
 layout: default
 type: Instructional Design
-name: YMCA Evaluation Project
+name: HBU MOOC Project
-date: 2017-2-1
+date: 2014-5-1
-client: Monroe County YMCA
+client: Hebei University
-skills: Qualtrics, Interview, Observation, Content Analysis
+skills: Instructional design, project management, coordination
-team: Susan Loucks, Ling Qian, Brett Gary
+team: Ling Qian, Danyang Gao, Tianlu Han, Licong Li, Xia Wang, Xiaohui Zhang
-involvement: Interview, data analysis, final report
+involvement: As the team leader and coordinator, initiative this project and coordinating facet of this program among administration, team collaboration and market.
+As the instructional designer, using Moocs principles designed the sessions, activities and evaluation.
 img: hbu_mooc.png
 alt: image-alt
-pdf: online_master_needs_assessment_slides.pdf
+pdf: hbu_mooc.pdf
 ---
-This project is a evaluation project for Monroe County YMCA Group Exercise Program to improve their group exercise classes, increase member engagement, and satisfaction.
+This project is the first MOOC project in Hebei Province initiatived and coordinated by Ling Qian.
+It took two years from turning the 40 thousands words of lecture draft into a 24 hours online Mooc course.